 Location is becoming increasingly important to the sustainability of ICT facilities.
 We've been tracking facilities in North American and Europe which try to leverage geographic features for greener operations.
-Our latest example has Apple benefiting from its Nevada (US) site's underground water and low risk of natural disasters.
+Our latest examples in the North America section of this post show how under-utilzed grid power is also making some locations attractive.